 Facts to consider:

 1. Robert Young, Young’s Analytical concordance, concerning the book of Revelation:

 “It was written in Patmos about A.D.
 68, whither John had been banished by Domitius Nero, as stated in the title of the Syria version of the book; and with this concurs the express statement of Irenaeus in A.D.
 175, who says it happened in the reign of Domitianou – i.e., Domitius (Nero).
 Sulpicius, Orosius, etc., stupidly mistaking Domitianou for Domitianikos, supposed Irenaeus to refer to Domitian, A.D.
 95, and most succeeding writers have fallen into the same blunder.
 The internal testimony is wholly in favor of the early date.”

 2. The persecution that occurred under Nero was terrible in both intensity and kind.
-The Christians were jailed, stoned, scourged, beheaded, served to the lions in the Colosseum for the entertainment of the Romans, and dipped in oil, hung upside, and lit as lamps for Nero’s garden parties.
+The Christians were jailed, stoned, scourged, beheaded, thrown to wild animals, and dipped in oil, hung upside, and lit as lamps for Nero’s garden parties.
 In contrast, few Christians were persecuted under Domitian, and such little persecution cannot be considered a true justification for the warning or encouragement as was needed under that of Nero.
+(See here and here.)